 Tamariki must have somewhere safe to store their belongings.
 If they’re staying with a whānau caregiver, or a non kin caregiver, their home must have somewhere tamariki can keep their belongings and which te tamaiti has easy access to.
 The caregiver’s ability to provide this will have already been considered in their assessment.

-Some tamariki have trust issues and they may not be willing to have their belongings stored with the caregiver or their new home.
+Some tamariki may not be willing to have their belongings stored with the caregiver or at their new home.
 Ensure that you have a discussion with tamariki about storing their belongings and their taonga.

 We need to ask tamariki what personal belongings are special to them and make sure they remain in the possession of te tamaiti and are looked after.